pixawesome/SimplePythonEditor/README.md

 ## How to use

-1.Clone the repository: git clone https://github.com/your-username/SimplePythonEditor.git
+1.Clone the repository: git clone https://github.com/your-username/SimplePythonEditor.git <br>
-2.Navigate to the project directory
+2.Navigate to the project directory <br>
-3.Install the required dependencies (Tkinter is usually included with Python).
+3.Install the required dependencies (Tkinter is usually included with Python). <br>
-4.Run the application: python SimplePythonEditor.py
+4.Run the application: python SimplePythonEditor.py <br>

 ## Requirements